NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary/Arcarayut.md

 ## Valuable Inevitable

 When an arcarayut is destroyed, its diamond center turns gray and dull and falls lifelessly to the ground.
-This crystal can be dissolved in protean blood to create 1d6 doses of Oil of Weightlessness (Greater) or a single dose of Oil of Repulsion.
+This crystal can be dissolved in protean blood to create 1d6 doses of [[Equipment/Oil of Weightlessness (Greater)|Oil of Weightlessness (Greater)]] or a single dose of [[Equipment/Oil of Repulsion|Oil of Repulsion]].
 This fact, in addition to the countless treasures that often float around arcarayuts, makes these inevitables valuable targets for plane-hopping treasure hunters.

 ## Monster Part Subsystem